-Our revenues to date have been generated primarily from milestone payments under our licensing arrangements with Ikaria and the amounts we received from Cypress Bioscience.
-We entered into a license and collaboration agreement with Ikaria in 2009, in respect of which Ikaria paid us an up-front payment of \$7.0 million.
+Our revenues to date have been generated primarily from milestone payments under our licensing arrangements with Ikaria and the amounts we have received to date from Cypress Bioscience.
+We entered into a license and collaboration agreement with Ikaria in July 2009, which was amended and restated in August 2009.
+Ikaria subsequently paid us an up-front payment of \$7.0 million.
 In addition, upon successful completion of the phase 1/2 clinical trial, Ikaria paid us a milestone payment of \$10.0 million, which was subject to a 15% withholding tax in the United States.
 We received a full refund of the tax withheld from the U.S. Internal Revenue Service in the third quarter of 2011.
 In June 2010, we entered into a license agreement with Cypress Bioscience.
 Under the terms of the license agreement, we received an upfront fee of \$30.0 million.
 The license agreement with Cypress Bioscience was terminated, effective as of May 31, 2011.

-Under the terms of our agreement with Ikaria, in addition to the payments mentioned above, the maximum future development-related payments to which we are entitled is \$115.5 million.
+Under the terms of our agreement with Ikaria, in addition to the payments mentioned above, the maximum amount of future development-related payments to which we are entitled is \$115.5 million.
 We are also entitled to maximum commercialization milestone payments of \$150.0 million, subject to the terms and conditions of the license agreement.
-Certain payments we have received from Ikaria have been subject to a 15% withholding tax in the United States, and certain payments we may receive in the future, if at all, may also be subject to a 15% withholding tax in the United States.
+Certain payments we may receive from Ikaria in the future, if at all, may be subject to a 15% withholding tax in the United States.
 Receipt of any milestone payment under the Ikaria agreement depends on many factors, some of which are beyond our control.
 We cannot assure you that we will receive any of these future payments.
 We believe that we may be entitled to a refund of withholding taxes paid in connection with future payments from the U.S. government but there can be no assurance that we will be able to obtain such a refund.
 In addition, we may be able to use U.S. taxes withheld from future payments to us as credits against Israeli corporate income tax when we have income, if at all, but there can be no assurance that we will be able to realize the credits.
 Our payments to our in-licensors are to be made from the net consideration received from our out-licensees.

-We expect our revenues for the next several years to be derived primarily from payments under our current agreement with Ikaria with regard to BL-1040, as well as additional collaborations that we may enter into in the future, including with regard to BL-5010, BL-8040, BL-7040, BL-8020, BL-1021, BL-1020 or other therapeutic candidates.
-Furthermore, we may receive future royalties on product sales, if any, under our agreements with Ikaria with regard to BL-1040, and with CTTQ with regard to BL-8030, as well as under any future agreement relating to BL-5010, BL-8040, BL-7040, BL-8020, BL-1021, BL-1020 or other compounds.
+We expect our revenues for the next several years to be derived primarily from payments under our current agreement with Ikaria, as well as additional collaborations that we may enter into in the future, including with regard to BL-1020, BL-1021, BL-5010, BL-7040 or other therapeutic candidates.
+Furthermore, we may receive future royalties on product sales, if any, under our agreement with Ikaria, as well as under any future agreement relating to BL-1020, BL-1021, BL-5010, BL-7040 or other compounds.